 - The pandemic has heightened most responsibilities for family carers, particularly in providing emotional support and managing technology needs, with the highest increase being recorded in India.

 All carers are facing difficult times, but in India, low-income and Millennial carers face their own unique struggles.
-It is not surprising to see that the issues that have been shown to be of importance to these two groups are ones that are part of our model at Carers Worldwide, which taken together transform the holistic wellbeing of carers.
+It is not surprising to see that the two main issues that have been shown to be of importance to these two groups are included within our Carers Worldwide model, which, when taken as a whole, transforms the holistic wellbeing of carers.

 Millennial carers made up 56% of the Indian carers surveyed and many of them took on the role for the first time due to the pandemic (45% vs. 39% all Indian carers surveyed).
 Most Indian carers surveyed, but especially Millennials, (94% vs. 90% average Indian carer) believe that finding ways to connect with other carers will be an important factor in making sure they provide the best care they can for their loved one.